-The Skullcandy Jib True are simple truly wireless in-ears.
+The Skullcandy Jib True Wireless are simple truly wireless in-ears.
 They offer a bass-heavy but otherwise well-balanced sound profile, good passive noise isolation capability, and a sturdy-feeling design.
 Unfortunately, they don't have the most stable fit and feature a microphone that really struggles with isolating speech from background noise.
 They also have high wireless latency, though this may not present a huge problem if you don't plan on watching a lot of movies or gaming while wearing them.
 If you're looking for a pair of simple truly-wireless in-ears and don't mind a lack of premium features, they're a solid option.

-The Skullcandy Jib True are decent for mixed usage.
+The Skullcandy Jib True Wireless are decent for mixed usage.
 They feel well-built and do a very good job of passively blocking out background noise, so they aren't a bad option to take out on your daily commute or even into the office.
 However, their slightly unstable fit slightly compromises their suitability for high-intensity workouts.
 They have a non-adjustable bass-heavy sound profile that may not be to everyone's liking, though their mid and treble ranges are mostly well-balanced.

-The Skullcandy Jib True are okay for neutral sound.
+The Skullcandy Jib True Wireless are okay for neutral sound.
 Fans of EDM and hip-hop may enjoy their bass-heavy sound profile, but it does add a little boominess to some mixes.
 Thankfully, their mid and treble range are mostly well-balanced overall, yielding present, clear, and detailed vocals and lead instruments.
 While their in-ear fit allows them to deliver audio very consistently, they have an exceptionally small soundstage, even by the standards of other closed-back truly wireless headphones.

-The Skullcandy Jib True are good for commuting and travel.
+The Skullcandy Jib True Wireless are good for commuting and travel.
 They're remarkably portable and feel sturdy enough to survive a couple of drops and bumps.
 They should do a good job of filtering out the chatter of fellow commuters, but some bass-range noise, like the rumble of a bus engine, may interfere with your listening experience.
 While they don't have enough continuous battery life to last an entire overnight flight, you can listen to one bud while the other recharges in its case.

-The Skullcandy Jib True are a very good option for sports and fitness.
+The Skullcandy Jib True Wireless are a very good option for sports and fitness.
 They feel quite solidly-built and are rated IPX4 for basic water resistance, though that isn't something we currently test for.
 Their physical control scheme puts a fair bit of functionality at your fingertips, but it may take some time to get used to.
 That said, since they lack stability fins and have bulky outer casings, they aren't the most stable option for high-intensity workouts.

-The Skullcandy Jib True are alright for office use.
+The Skullcandy Jib True Wireless are alright for office use.
 They leak almost no audio, so you can listen to your music at high volumes without disrupting coworkers.
 They also do an amazing job of filtering out mid and treble-range background noise, like the chatter of noisy coworkers or the hum of an overhead AC unit.
 That said, they don't support conveniences like multi-device pairing, which may be annoying if you like to switch between listening to content on your phone and computer.

-The Skullcandy Jib True aren't suitable for wireless gaming due to their incompatibility with PS4 and Xbox One consoles and relatively high audio latency on PC.
+The Skullcandy Jib True Wireless aren't suitable for wireless gaming due to their incompatibility with PS4 and Xbox One consoles and relatively high audio latency on PC.

-The Skullcandy Jib True are passable for phone calls.
+The Skullcandy Jib True Wireless are passable for phone calls.
 Their integrated mic makes your voice sound natural, clear, and mostly free of distortion, but also somewhat thin.
 The mic also struggles to isolate speech from moderately loud background noise, so people on the other end of the line can have a lot of trouble understanding you if you call from a subway station or even a busy street.
 However, the buds themselves do a very good job of blocking out background noise, so you can stay focused on what's being said on a call.

-The Skullcandy Jib True are compact truly wireless in-ears that look similar to the Skullcandy Sesh Truly Wireless.
+The Skullcandy Jib True Wireless are compact truly wireless in-ears that look similar to the Skullcandy Sesh Truly Wireless.
 They don't stick out from your ears too much and have a design that doesn't stand out if you go with the black color variant.
 If you prefer something that may draw a little more attention, they're also available in an eye-catching retro blue color scheme.

-The Skullcandy Jib True are decently comfortable.
+The Skullcandy Jib True Wireless are decently comfortable.
 They're lightweight, don't enter your ear canal too deeply, and don't apply too much pressure.
 However, the outer buds are a little bulky, and using their control scheme does force their tips deeper into your ear.

-The Skullcandy Jib True have an adequate physical control scheme.
+The Skullcandy Jib True Wireless have an adequate physical control scheme.
 It relies entirely on individual multi-function buttons on each bud, which can take some time to get used to.
 Double-clicking the left and right buds turns media volume up and down, respectively.
 Holding the button down on the left and right buds skips tracks backward and forwards.
 Answering and ending calls or pausing and playing media is achieved via a single click of either bud while a triple-click turns on your phone's voice assistant.
 While you can listen to content on one of the buds while the other charges, you aren't able to use the controls for volume adjustment or track skipping.

 The buttons themselves are quite clicky and there are voice prompts for power on/off and Bluetooth pairing.

-Like most truly wireless headphones, the Skullcandy Jib True are exceptionally portable.
+Like most truly wireless headphones, the Skullcandy Jib True Wireless are exceptionally portable.
 You can easily store the buds in your pants' pockets or a bag.
 The same can be said for their charging case, which is also very small.

-The Skullcandy Jib True have a good charging case.
+The Skullcandy Jib True Wireless have a good charging case.
 It's compact and made of hard plastic, so it should protect the buds from minor drops and bumps.
 The case also features a small indicator light to show current battery life.

 These headphones are well-built.
 They're made of solid-feeling plastic and should survive a couple of minor drops and bumps.
 The buds are rated IPX4 for basic water protection, though this isn't something that we currently test for.

-The Skullcandy Jib True have a decently stable fit.
+The Skullcandy Jib True Wireless have a decently stable fit.
 They're not the best option for high-intensity workouts, since they lack stability fins and move around even with low-intensity head movements.

 These in-ears have a very bass-heavy sound profile.
 Their overemphasized bass response adds extra thump and rumble to your favorite EDM and hip-hop track, but it also slightly muddies some vocals and lead instruments.
 The rest of their frequency range is quite well-balanced, which should yield clear, present, and detailed vocals and lead instruments.